dexbytesinfotech/laravel-api/README.md

 - Firebase

 # Installation
+1. Run git clone https://github.com/dexbytesinfotech/laravel-api.git laravel-api
+2. Create a MySQL database for the project - `laravel-example`
+3. From the projects root run `cp .env.example .env`
+4. Configure your `.env` file
-1. From the projects root folder run `composer update`
+5. From the projects root folder run `composer update`
-2. From the projects root folder run `php artisan key:generate`
+6. From the projects root folder run `php artisan key:generate`
-3. From the projects root folder run `php artisan migrate:fresh --seed`
+7. From the projects root folder run `php artisan migrate:fresh --seed`
-4. From the projects root folder run `composer dump-autoload`
+8. From the projects root folder run `composer dump-autoload`
-5. From the projects root folder run `php artisan storage:link`
+9. From the projects root folder run `php artisan storage:link`
-6. From the projects root folder run `php artisan l5-swagger:generate`
+10. From the projects root folder run `php artisan l5-swagger:generate`
-7. From the projects root folder run (local) `php artisan schedule:work` for server use supervisor
+11. From the projects root folder run (local) `php artisan schedule:work` for server use supervisor
-8. From the projects root folder run (local) `php artisan schedule:work` for server use scheduling * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1
+12. From the projects root folder run (local) `php artisan schedule:work` for server use scheduling * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1

-### Folder Ownership and Permission
+### Storage folder Ownership and Permission
 1. Check the permissions on the storage directory: `chmod -R 775 storage`
 1. Check the ownership of the storage directory: : `chown -R www-data:www-data storage`